nkonev/r2dbc-migrate/readme.md

 # Features
-* waitFor db start
+* wait for db starts
-* split by newline
+* split large file by newline by chunks
+* support concurrent migrations by locking

 # Todo
-* lock like in my mybatis
 * more tests

 # Open MS SQL shell
 ```bash